Buddhad/SQL-Learning/Questions/Ex-2.md

 ```
 Remember, you can check out the data in the tables by `clicking on the table name!`

-`Questions:1` Get all the unique countries represented in the films table
+`Question: 1` Get all the unique countries represented in the films table

-`Questions:2` Get all the different film certifications from the films table.
+`Question: 2` Get all the different film certifications from the films table.

-`Questions:3` Get the different types of film roles from the roles table.
+`Question: 3` Get the different types of film roles from the roles table.

 + [`Answers`](../Answers/Ex-2.md)